 Healthy lifestyle

-You can lose weight by eating a healthy diet and doing more physical activity.
-It’s not easy to make changes to your lifestyle but there are practical things you can do to achieve your weight-loss goals.
+You can lose weight by eating healthy food and doing more physical activity.
+It’s not easy to make changes to your lifestyle but there are many practical things you can do to achieve your weight-loss goals.

 Medicines

-Talk to your doctor about the effectiveness, risks, side effects and costs before making any decisions.
+Talk to your doctor about the effectiveness, risks, side effects and costs before using medicines for weight loss.

 Surgery